Advertiser Disclosure

 You need to determine the eligibility requirements to be eligible for a business loan.
 Requirements vary by lender, but most of them will want to know your credit score to evaluate your risk as a borrower.

 Lenders will also want to know how long you’ve been in business, with the majority requiring at least two years’ time in business.
-Your business financials are something lenders must have a look at to evaluate your financial stability.
+Your business financials are something lenders must look at to evaluate your financial stability.

 Once you’ve reviewed your business information and gotten up to speed on lender eligibility criteria, you can narrow down your search and find the financing option that will benefit your organization the most.